The basic design of the vertebrae

 Although the vertebrae of the different sections of the spine may look a lot different, they all have the same basic design.
 There is the body.
 There is the vertebral arch above that, and then there are the stickie-outie-thingies, for which the proper term is “processes”.

 The bodies of the vertebrae are solid all the way through.
 The spinal discs separate the bodies of the vertebrae in real life, giving some “cushioning” between them.
-Depending on which part of the spine the vertebra comes from, there may or may not be a ventral crest that runs down the center of the bottom of the body of the vertebra.
+Depending on which part of the spine the vertebra comes from, there may or may not be a ventral crest that sticks out from the center of the bottom of the body of the vertebra.